manaya14/Top-UK-Youtubers-Tableau-Dashboard/Top_UK_YouTubers_2024/README.md

 - What steps are needed to clean and shape the data into the desired format?

-1.Remove unnecessary columns by only selecting the ones you need 2.Extract Youtube channel names from the first column 3.Rename columns using aliase
+- Remove unnecessary columns by only selecting the ones you need
+- Extract Youtube channel names from the first column
+- Rename columns using aliase

 # Testing

 - What data quality and validation checks are you going to create?

 Here are the data quality tests conducted:

 # Row count check

  <img width="881" height="111" alt="row count check" src="https://github.com/user-attachments/assets/0d9ab9ad-9ad9-4abc-aa75-b75f8a0b6edb" />

 # Column count check

 <img width="881" height="135" alt="column count check" src="https://github.com/user-attachments/assets/50598cf3-0b3a-4de2-be12-f40d59399486" />

 # Data type check

 <img width="1108" height="339" alt="data type check" src="https://github.com/user-attachments/assets/b35f6a5c-2a76-4cbd-88b8-3dd7901e1908" />

 # Duplicate count check

 <img width="682" height="323" alt="duplicate count check" src="https://github.com/user-attachments/assets/e8159448-0270-47b5-876d-92af94d2aa18" />

 # Visualization

 # Results

 - What does the dashboard look like

   <img width="660" height="587" alt="top uk youtubers tableau dashboard" src="https://github.com/user-attachments/assets/4ffb524c-627b-4c20-87b8-ee722fcf85b6" />

   # Analysis

   # Findings

 - What did we find?

 For this analysis, we're going to focus on the questions below to get the information we need for our marketing client -

 Here are the key questions we need to answer for our marketing client:

-Who are the top 10 YouTubers with the most subscribers?
+- Who are the top 10 YouTubers with the most subscribers?
-Which 3 channels have uploaded the most videos?
+- Which 3 channels have uploaded the most videos?
-Which 3 channels have the most views?
+- Which 3 channels have the most views?
-Which 3 channels have the highest average views per video?
+- Which 3 channels have the highest average views per video?
-Which 3 channels have the highest views per subscriber ratio?
+- Which 3 channels have the highest views per subscriber ratio?
-Which 3 channels have the highest subscriber engagement rate per video uploaded?
+- Which 3 channels have the highest subscriber engagement rate per video uploaded?

 # 1. Who are the top 10 YouTubers with the most subscribers?